Hedge funds have built record or near-record bullish positions in almost all parts of the petroleum complex anticipating that prices will keep rising.

 The kingdom would probably be much more comfortable with a rise in prices to $70 (even at the risk of reviving U.S. shale production) than with a renewed decline to $50 (and the return of austerity).

-Recent events have heightened the existing asymmetry in the kingdom’s policy preferences: policymakers will probably be more comfortable risking over-tightening the oil market
+Recent events have heightened the existing asymmetry in the kingdom’s policy preferences: policymakers will probably be more comfortable risking over-tightening the oil market than

 In the circumstances, it is hardly surprising that hedge funds have amassed record bullish positions, even as the risk of an abrupt reversal is increasing.